secureblue/secureblue.github.io/content/articles/KARGS.md

 - `spec_store_bypass_disable=on`: Disable spec store bypass for all programs.
 - `l1d_flush=on`: Enable the mechanism to flush the L1D cache on context switch.
 - `l1tf=full,force`: Force enables all available mitigations for the L1TF vulnerability.
-- `kvm-intel.vmentry_l1d_flush=always`: Enables unconditional flushes, required for complete l1d vuln mitigation.
+- `kvm-intel.vmentry_l1d_flush=always`: Enables unconditional flushes, required for complete l1d vulnerability mitigation.

 # Additional